fcarvalhopacheco/whots19-data-report/docs/source/3_section.md

 ```

 Instrumentation provided by UH for the WHOTS-19 mooring included 18 Sea-Bird
-SBE-37 MicroCATs, of which 9 were pressure-equipped, and two newly added
+SBE-37 MicroCATs, of which 9 were pressure-equipped.
+Two of them were installed
-MicroCATs deployed at greater depths (120 m, 135 m).
+approximately 39 m above the anchor.
 All MicroCATs measured
 temperature and conductivity and were deployed with antifoulant capsules to
 minimize biofouling.
 In addition, UH deployed two upward-looking RDI Workhorse
 Acoustic Doppler Current Profilers (ADCPs) operating at 300 kHz and 600 kHz,
 respectively.
 WHOI contributed two Vector Measuring Current Meters (VMCMs), an
 Acoustic Receiver, and all required deep mooring hardware.
 The ADCPs were
 mounted at nominal depths of 47.5 m and 125 m, and the VMCMs were positioned at
 10 m and 30 m.
-Two additional SBE-37 MicroCATs were installed approximately 39 m
-above the anchor.

 The {numref}`mooring_subsurface` table provides detailed metadata for the
 WHOTS-19 subsurface instrumentation, including nominal depths, serial numbers,